NitinAchuta/NotionaryRefactored/README.md

 A smart quiz generation application that transforms your Notion notes into interactive quizzes using AI.

-## Refactored for CloudFare
+## Refactored for CloudFlare

-**Refactoring original project from local computer to use with cloudfare application**:
+- **Refactoring original project from local computer to use with CloudFlare application**
-**DISCLAIMER:** .env file with environment variables for all the API keys used was not pushed.
+- **DISCLAIMER:** .env file with environment variables for all the API keys used was not pushed.

 ## Features